AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ## Abstract

-The notes here collect several essential ideas behind stochastic quantization approached from a numerical perspective and are ntended to serve as a guide to the literature for students and practitioners.
-Particular emphasis is given to connecting the formalism of stochastic quantization to the disciplines of numerical relativity and quantum field theory on curved spacetimes.
+These notes collect several essential ideas behind stochastic quantization approached from a numerical perspective.
+The intention is to serve as a guide to the literature for students and practitioners.
+Emphasis is given to connecting the stochastic quantization formalism to the disciplines of numerical relativity and quantum field theory on curved spacetimes.

 ---